jaylingelbach/AbandonedHobby/recap.md

 - Notifications Access Control
   - src/collections/Notifications.ts
     - Corrected the read access control logic to filter notifications by user ownership rather than comparing notification and user IDs.
 Super admins retain universal access.
 No changes to other access rules.

+# Postmark Integration 08/04/25

+### Walkthrough

+- This update introduces email sending capabilities using Postmark, including new scripts and utilities for sending test and order confirmation emails.
+The TRPC context and middleware handling are refactored for unified context propagation and authentication.
+Additional logging is added to Stripe webhook handling, and minor admin UI and notification query adjustments are made.

+### New Features

+- Added email sending functionality, including a utility for sending transactional emails and an automated confirmation email when a new order is created.
+- Introduced a script to test email sending.

+### Improvements

+- Enhanced webhook logging for Stripe events to aid in monitoring and debugging.
+- Updated unread notification count logic for more accurate results.
+- Improved TRPC context handling for more robust authentication and context propagation.
+- Clarified notification data handling in the navbar component.

+### Admin UI

+- Notifications collection is now hidden from the admin interface.

+### Chores

+- Updated and added dependencies for email functionality and TypeScript tooling.
+- Minor code cleanup and comment removal.

+File Changes:

+- Email Sending Feature
+  - package.json, src/lib/sendEmail.ts, scripts/test-email.ts, src/collections/Orders.ts
+    - Adds Postmark dependency and TypeScript tooling; introduces a utility for sending emails; adds a test script; implements an order confirmation email sent after order creation.
+- TRPC Context Refactor
+- src/trpc/init.ts
+  - Refactors context creation to include db, headers, and session; updates TRPC initialization and middleware for unified context and authentication handling.
+- Stripe Webhook Logging
+  - src/app/(app)/api/stripe/webhooks/route.ts
+    - Adds detailed console logging to webhook handler for event tracking and debugging.
+- Admin UI and Notification Query
+  - src/collections/Notifications.ts, src/modules/notifications/server/procedures.ts
+    - Hides Notifications collection in admin UI; updates unread notification count logic to use a find query with explicit filters.
+- UI Type Clarification
+  - src/modules/home/ui/components/navbar.tsx
+    - Adds explicit type assertion for notification count data to clarify expected data shape.
+- Minor Cleanup
+  - src/lib/get-auth-user.ts
+    - Removes a redundant comment line.